 (1) Risks associated with investing in/loaning to and developing new businesses

 To expand its businesses, the Group could establish subsidiaries and joint venture companies or acquire other companies in Japan or overseas.
-Investments and loans for these activities could be large compared with the Group’s current scale of operations.
+Investments and loans for these activities could be large compared with the Group’s current operation scale.
 If the Group initiates new businesses, it might not develop them as planned due to unexpected factors.
-These situations could have a significant influence on the Group’s businesses and results.
+These situations could significantly affect the Group’s businesses and results.
 It is hard to accurately estimate the effect on the Group of the status of the businesses the Group has invested in/loaned to, or the effect on the Group of new businesses.
 The Group may not recoup its investments or loans due to unexpected circumstances, which could significantly affect the Group’s results.

 (2) Risks associated with the development of global operations